vertexacademy221-coder/BotTutorial/README.md

 Learn how to create bots in java programming language using Telegram API.

 ## Getting Started
 First, we’ll briefly cover how to obtain your API token.
+In this context, a token is a string that authenticates your bot (not your account) on the bot API.
+Each bot has a unique token which can also be revoked at any time via @BotFather.
+Obtaining a token is as simple as contacting @BotFather, issuing the /newbot command and following the steps until you're given a new token.
+You can find a step-by-step guide here.

+Your token will look something like this:
+	4839574812:AAFD39kkdpWt3ywyRZergyOLMaJhac60qc

 ### tutorial01
 This first tutorial will guide you how to :